Reginald Manningham-Buller, 1st Viscount Dilhorne: Lady Chatterley's Lover prosecution

 Lady Chatterley's Lover was banned in 1928 but republished in 1960 by Penguin Books.
 The decision was taken to prosecute Penguin under the new Obscene Publications Act.
-Bernard Levin criticised the decision thus: "It is surely going to be difficult for the prosecution to find anybody taken seriously by the literary or academic worlds to swear that publication of Lady Chatterley’s Lover is not in the public interest as a literary event and that its tendency would be to deprave and corrupt those who might read it."
-When Manningham-Buller saw this in The Spectator, he cabled Sir Jocelyn Simon, Solicitor-General saying: "suggest seriously consider spectator 19th Reggie".
+Bernard Levin criticised the decision thus: "It is surely going to be difficult for the prosecution to find anybody taken seriously by the literary or academic worlds to swear that publication of Lady Chatterley's Lover is not in the public interest as a literary event and that its tendency would be to deprave and corrupt those who might read it."
+When Manningham-Buller saw this in The Spectator, he cabled Sir Jocelyn Simon, Solicitor-General, saying: "suggest seriously consider spectator 19th Reggie".
 He then sent a letter stating: "It seems to me a clear contempt of court and the only question is should we start proceedings?
 My feelings is that we should."
 Manningham-Buller suggested prosecuting "the proprietors of The Spectator, the editor and Mr Bernard Levin" once the Chatterley trial itself was over.
 Sir Jocelyn convinced him to reconsider.

-Lord Chancellorship
+Lord chancellorship

-He continued as Attorney-General under Sir Anthony Eden and Harold Macmillan until July 1962, when he was rather abruptly named Lord Chancellor and sent to the House of Lords to replace Lord Kilmuir.
-On his appointment he was elevated to the peerage as Baron Dilhorne, of Towcester in the County of Northampton on 17 July 1962.
-Retained, after Macmillan's retirement, in the cabinet of Sir Alec Douglas-Home, when the Conservatives lost the election of 1964 he was created Viscount Dilhorne, of Greens Norton in the County of Northampton on 7 December, becoming the Deputy Leader of the Conservatives in the House of Lords.
-In 1969 he was named a Lord of Appeal in Ordinary and continued in this capacity until his death.
+He continued as Attorney-General under Sir Anthony Eden and Harold Macmillan until July 1962, when he was rather abruptly made Lord Chancellor and sent to the House of Lords to replace Lord Kilmuir.
+On his appointment, he was elevated to the peerage as Baron Dilhorne, of Towcester in the County of Northampton on 17 July 1962.
+Retained, after Macmillan's retirement, in the cabinet of Alec Douglas-Home, when the Conservatives lost the election of 1964 he was created Viscount Dilhorne, of Greens Norton in the County of Northampton on 7 December, becoming the Deputy Leader of the Conservatives in the House of Lords.
+In 1969 he was named a Lord of Appeal in Ordinary and continued in this capacity until retiring when he turned 75, in August 1980.

-Manningham-Buller wrote the first report on the Profumo affair – an internal report for the Macmillan Government (confirmed by his daughter, The Baroness Manningham-Buller, when she appeared on the Desert Island Discs radio programme).
+Manningham-Buller wrote the first report on the Profumo affair – an internal report for the Macmillan government (confirmed by his daughter, The Baroness Manningham-Buller, when she appeared on the Desert Island Discs radio programme).
 Then when Lord Denning was appointed to investigate and report on the affair, Dilhorne passed his report over to Denning.
 Chapman Pincher in his book Inside Story published in 1978 quotes Manningham-Buller as jokingly saying he could have sued Tom Denning for breach of copyright because significant portions of Manningham-Buller's report appeared in Denning's report virtually unchanged.
 Denning did include much in his report that was not in Manningham-Buller's report.